cocos/cocos-docs/en/getting-started/install/index.md

 ## Downloading Dashboard

-You can get the Dashboard installation package by visiting the download link on [Cocos Creator Product Page](https://www.cocos.com/en/creator).
+Download the Dashboard installation package by visiting the download link on the [Cocos Creator Product Page](https://www.cocos.com/en/creator).

 Double-click the installation package after downloading.